loda-lang/loda-programs/programs/oeis/list2.md

 * [A239035](http://oeis.org/A239035) ([L03 program](239/A239035.asm)): Product of 8 consecutive integers.
 * [A239056](http://oeis.org/A239056) ([L25 program](239/A239056.asm)): Sum of the parts in the partitions of 4n into 4 parts with smallest part = 1.
 * [A239057](http://oeis.org/A239057) ([L31 program](239/A239057.asm)): Sum of the parts in the partitions of 4n into 4 parts with smallest part equal to 1 minus the number of these partitions.
+* [A239059](http://oeis.org/A239059) ([L58 program](239/A239059.asm)): Sum of the two smallest parts from the partitions of 4n into 4 parts with smallest part = 1.
+* [A239072](http://oeis.org/A239072) ([L43 program](239/A239072.asm)): Maximum number of cells in an n X n square grid that can be painted such that no two orthogonally adjacent cells are painted and every unpainted cell can be reached from the edge of the grid by a series of orthogonal steps to unpainted cells.
 * [A239086](http://oeis.org/A239086) ([L14 program](239/A239086.asm)): The sequence S = a(1), a(2), ... is defined by a(1)=1, if d,e,f are consecutive digits then we do not have d < e = f, and S is always extended with the smallest integer not yet present in S.
 * [A239090](http://oeis.org/A239090) ([L28 program](239/A239090.asm)): The sequence S = a(1), a(2), ... is defined by a(1)=1, if d,e,f are consecutive digits then we do not have d >= e < f, and S is always extended with the smallest integer not yet present in S.
 * [A239123](http://oeis.org/A239123) ([L03 program](239/A239123.asm)): a(n) = 128*n - 107 for n >= 1.
 Third column of triangle A238475.